AndreRudolph/impulsephp-doc/docs/views.md

   </pre>
 </div>

-A view must start with an opening and must end with a closing impulse tag.
+Using impulse opening and closing tags is totally optional.
 The file extension is the same as it is in symfony: twig.html.

 <h5><a id="twig-integration">Twig integration</a></h5>